Mdrs-Corp/the-mu-lang/README.md

 ```bash
 rlwrap ./REPL.bash
 ```
-> you may need to install rlwrap (availble in aptitude and pacman)
+> you may need to install rlwrap (availble on aptitude and pacman)